Top Scholarships & Key Resources for Transgender Students

 Eligibility

-Interested applicants must be high school seniors and U.S. citizens who identify as LGBTQ.
-They must plan to attend an accredited institution within the U.S. or Canada.
+Available to applicants who are high school seniors who identify as LGBTQ.
+Must additionally have a 3.0 or higher GPA and be a U.S citizen planning to attend an accredited college or university within the U.S. or Canada.

 How to Apply